PARABOLAEngineering/parabola-swisseph/README.md

 ./ parabola_tuner --test

 ### 4. Usage
+You should be able to use this library as a drop-in replacement for the original Swiss Ephemeris in your projects out of the box.
+This is because swephexp.h, the main header file of the original Swiss Ephemeris, has been aliased to `parabola_swephexp.h` in this library.
+This header provides the same interface as the original Swiss Ephemeris, but with added thread safety and performance optimizations.
-at the top of your C++ source files, instead of including swephexp.h, as you would when using plain Swiss Ephemeris, include the header:
+If it doesn't work out of the box, you can use the `sweph_alias.h` header file to alias the original Swiss Ephemeris functions to their wrapped versions manually. at the top of your C++ source files, instead of including swephexp.h, you would include parabola_swephexp.h.
-#include "parabola_swephexp.h"

-Alternatively, you can symlink the aliased headers in parabola_swephexp.h to be read before the original Swiss Ephemeris headers in your CMakeLists.txt using include_directories(BEFORE "${CMAKE_CURRENT_SOURCE_DIR}/parabola_swephexp.h") in the repository.
-Instead, you can symlink the aliased headers in `parabola_swephexp.h` to be read before the original Swiss Ephemeris headers in your CMakeLists.txt if you're sure you can for your specific project.

 ### 5. Compatibility
 parabola-swisseph should build correctly on any system the original Swiss Ephemeris can.
 This simple wrapper should work fine as the base of any software stack.
 Best practices for high-performance app design apply, so I encourage users to consider lossless communication via FlatBuffers or other lossless serialization formats, and to use the provided `parabola_tuner` tool to understand how this library performs on different systems.

 Note: In your app build scripts, make sure to run the parabola_tuner tool as part of the install process of the app package.
 It creates a config file that ensures maximum performance on the device on which it's installed.